RESOURCE · VENDOR MANAGEMENT

-Build a systematic vendor management program — from prequalification to performance scorecards to risk-based tiering.
+A systematic program for managing subcontractors and suppliers — from prequalification to performance scorecards to risk-based tiering.

 General contractors subcontract 80–90% of project work.
 Your subcontractors and suppliers determine whether you deliver on time, on budget, and safely.